Dunnoir/Dunnoir/README.md

-- Age: 21
+- Age: 23
 - Nationality: Peruvian
-- Software Engineering student
+- Associate Degree in Software Engineering
 - Languages: Spanish (Native); English (B2: Upper Intermediate)
-- Programming languages I know: C++, C#, Java, JavaScript, PHP, Python, SQL
+- Programming languages I know: C++, C#, Java, JavaScript, PHP, Python, SQL, Typescript
-- I'm able to develop Fullstack websites from scratch (Design, Layout, Coding, etc) and using many different Frameworks and Libraries (Bootstrap, JQuery, AJAX, Laravel, Vue.js, etc)
+- I'm able to develop Fullstack website applications from scratch (Design, Layout, Coding, etc) and using many different Frameworks and Libraries (Bootstrap, Laravel, Vue.js, Angular, Sequelize etc)
 - I'm able to create and develop Databases written in SQL language and link them to digital products such as websites, applications and so on

 <!---